Capevace/icloud-photos-backup/README.md

 _For more examples and usage, please refer to the [Docs][docs]._

-### Beware: your Photos.app may be set to optimize storage
+### Beware: your Photos.app may be set to optimize storage if you're using iCloud
-In order to be able to save disk space, Photos.app has a mode in which you can 'optimize storage' by not having every picture saved on your device.
+In order to be able to save disk space, Photos.app has a mode in which you can 'optimize storage' by not having every picture saved on your device. __This may lead to pictures and videos missing in your generated backup!__

+You'll need to go to the Photos.app's iCloud settings (Top left: _Photos > Settings > iCloud_), and set

 ### Using the CLI